Karlsruher SC: Reserve team

 The Karlsruher SC II, historically also referred to as Karlsruher SC Amateure, is a successful side in its own right, playing for many years as high up as the Regionalliga Süd.
 At the end of the 2011–12 season, the team was forcefully relegated to the Oberliga because of the relegation of the first team to the 3.
 Liga as reserve teams of 3.
 Liga clubs are not permitted in the Regionalliga anymore from 2012.
 The team had suffered a similar fate in 2000, when the first team was relegated to the Regionalliga Süd and the reserve team therefore had to leave this league despite finishing above the relegation ranks.

 Between 1991 and 2000, the team also won the North Baden Cup on four occasions, thereby qualifying for the first round of the DFB-Pokal on each occasion.
 Its greatest success in this competition was reaching the third round in 1996–97.

 After many restrained years, in which the targeted promotion was clearly missed, the already greatly reduced second team was discontinued for financial reasons at the end of the 2017–18 Oberliga season.
 However, KSC reopened its second team as a fans' team for the 2019–20 season and entered the Kreisklasse C, the lowest level of league football in Karlsruhe and North Baden.

+In November 2023, Karlsruher SC announced that it would reinstate an under-23 team for the 2024–25 season, following approval by the Baden Football Association.
+The reinstated reserve team is organised as the highest team within the club's academy structure, providing a transition for young players between youth football and the professional game, and entered the Verbandsliga Baden for the 2024–25 campaign.
+In its first season after reinstatement, the team won the league title and secured promotion to the Oberliga Baden-Württemberg for the following campaign.